The publication's 2020 college rankings put Pacific among the top in the country overall, as well as for value, veterans, and social mobility.

 - Pacific is the No. 1 private research university in the Pacific Northwest and ranks No. 10 on the West Coast, among the likes of USC and Stanford.

-- We also were on Forbes’ list of America’s Top Colleges — a list that includes only the top one-fifth of all undergraduate institutions.
+- We also were on the Wall Street Journal/Times Higher Education list of America’s Top Colleges — a list that includes only the top third of all undergraduate institutions.

 - In 2019, Pacific earned a silver ranking for sustainability under the national STARS program.

 Small classes, high diversity, and student confidence put Pacific in the upper half of the elite rankings.

 Next College Student Athlete (NCSA) ranks schools on college desirability among current student-athletes, academic performance, and affordability.